 You may have read my article about real estate Guerrilla Marketing.

-There, I mentioned some ideas that you might also use as one-off pop-up experiences.
+I mentioned some ideas you might also use as one-off pop-up experiences there.

-One that comes to mind is the idea where you rent a bulldozer, park it at a suitable place, and use it as an advertising medium and combine it with a sign of “We buy houses”.
+One that comes to mind is renting a bulldozer, parking it at a suitable place, using it as an advertising medium, and combining it with the sign “We buy houses.”

 This would be rather for real estate investors.

-To make experiential marketing out of that, you could actually have an event where people can bulldoze a home.
+To have experiential marketing out of that, you could have an event where people can bulldoze a home.

 3) The Product Showcase

-The typical product showcase is usually a bit boring, but is actually a type of experiential marketing that helps potential customers to better understand a product.
+The typical product showcase is usually a bit boring but is experiential marketing that helps potential customers better understand a product.

-To make them less boring, they can be combined with creativity and further enhanced with technology.
+They can be combined with creativity and further enhanced with technology to make them less boring.